Ex-Marine Awarded $17.5 Million after Botched Dental Surgery

 There are risks associated with any kind of dental surgery, and it is the responsibility of the dentist to make sure that the patient is informed about these risks.
 This is known as "informed consent" and there is no substitute for a written informed consent signed by the dental patient which clearly explains the dental procedure to be performed, all of the known risks associated with the procedure and the alternatives available to the procedure.
 It's also the dentist’s responsibility to monitor a patient's condition during the surgery to avoid complications.
 For instance, there are restrictions regarding the scheduling of dental surgery when a patient suffers from hypertension or cardiovascular disease.
 Dental procedures are not recommended for six months after a person has suffered a heart attack.
 If a person has a history of cardiovascular problems, then there must be oxygen and nitroglycerin available during the dental treatment.
 Persons who suffer from hypertension must have their blood pressure checked during each dental visit.

-It goes without saying that a patient’s health condition must be taken as a factor before any surgery is scheduled at all.
+It goes without saying that a patient’s health condition must be taken as a factor before any surgery is scheduled at all and, if complications arise during the procedure, the procedure should be stopped until the complications can be properly addressed.